-5.01.2 Upon discovering a believed violation of any provision of this Code, a party to the election or disinterested party may report the violation, in writing, to the Chair.
-The Chair shall then distribute this writing to all other Commissioners, issue temporary orders, if believed necessary, and shall convene a hearing pursuant to section 4.03.
+5.01.2 Upon discovering a believed violation of any provision of this Code individuals may report the violation, in writing, to the Chair.
+The Chair shall then distribute this writing to all other Commissioners, issue temporary orders, if believed necessary.
 Complaints not delivered in writing as described herein shall not be considered.